 The first step is choosing your theme.
 What makes Christmas special?
 Is it the snow?
 The presents?
 The lights?
 Maybe it’s just spending time with family and friends.
 Whatever it is, choose something that will tie all your outfits and decorations together.
 Keep on reading to find out some awesome ideas for your party theme!

 Make a guest list early.
-Even if everyone is not able to attend, it will help you choose the right venue, ensure that you have enough food and drinks, and help you prepare and organise some games.
+Even if everyone is not able to attend, it will help you choose the right venue, ensure that you have enough food and drinks, and help you prepare and organize some games.
 You will also know how many themed invitations to make.

 An excellent way to keep everyone entertained during the party (and get them into the spirit of things) is by planning some games that take advantage of the party theme.
-You can also organise a fashion show or a photoshoot so everyone can show off their costumes.
+You can also organize a fashion show or a photoshoot so everyone can show off their costumes.

 Lastly, don’t forget that tis’ the season to be jolly.
 So don’t stress over your party preparations.
 It’s more important that people feel welcome at the party and enjoy the time with their friends and family rather than stressing out and worrying about whether all the decorations and snacks match the theme.

 We’re starting with a classic Christmas party theme.
 Snowflakes are falling, it’s cold outside, and it’s time to get dressed up in warm clothes!
-You can’t really play with the colour palette, as it should probably be white, silver and blue, but there are many outfits you can choose from!
+You can’t really play with the color palette, as it should probably be white, silver and blue, but there are many outfits you can choose from!
 Try snowsuits, hats and scarves, and warm sweaters.
 Or, maybe you can make it more magical with ice fairies, snow princes or smiling snowmen.

 This theme works really well if you’re looking for something fun but simple.
 Employees can dress up as elves or a reindeer.
 If your boss is up for it, they can become the one and only Santa in the workshop.
 After all, it’s their company!

 The great thing about this theme is that you can turn your office into an actual workshop and work on something together.
-In the spirit of the holiday season, it could be volunteer work or organising a way for your team to help out with a local community project.
+In the spirit of the holiday season, it could be volunteer work or organizing a way for your team to help out with a local community project.

 The gingerbread man theme is another Christmas staple that offers some fun dress-up options.
 It is simple to set up and can be fun for everyone in the office.
 The costumes can resemble the classic Christmas snack or you may take inspiration from some other popular versions of the gingerbread man, like Gingy from Shrek (remember about the gumdrop buttons!).